bufbuild/buf-breaking-action/README.md

 # buf-breaking-action

-GitHub Action to verify backwards compatibility for your Protobuf files.
+GitHub Action to verify backwards compatibility for your Protobuf files with buf.